MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### LocomotionTrack

-Drives Misty left, right, or forward depending on the track speed specified for both left and right tracks.
+Drives Misty left, right, forward, or backward, depending on the track speeds specified for the individual tracks.

 Parameters

 - LeftTrackSpeed - Integer - A value for the speed of the left track, range: -128 to 127.
+A negative value moves the track backward, and a positive value moves the track forward.

 - RightTrackSpeed - Integer - A value for the speed of the right track, range: -128 to 127.
+A negative value moves the track backward, and a positive value moves the track forward.

 ```json
 {